Mario Party (video game)

-is a party video game developed by Hudson Soft and published by Nintendo for the Nintendo 64.
-It was released in Japan on December 18, 1998, in North America on February 8, 1999, and in Europe and Australia on March 9, 1999.
+is a 1998 party video game developed by Hudson Soft and published by Nintendo for the Nintendo 64.
 The game was targeted at a young audience.
 Mario creator Shigeru Miyamoto served as development supervisor.
+The game was released in Japan on December 18, 1998, North America on February 8, 1999, and in PAL regions on March 9, 1999.
 It received mostly positive critical reviews for its multiplayer mode, concept, and music; disapproval of its slow pacing; and mixed reviews of its graphics.
-It is the first installment in the Mario Party series, followed by Mario Party 2 in 1999 for Nintendo 64.
+It is the first installment in the Mario Party series and was followed by Mario Party 2 in 1999.
+The game received its first official re-release on the Nintendo Classics service in 2022.
+Content from this game was remastered as part of Mario Party: The Top 100 for the Nintendo 3DS, Mario Party Superstars and Super Mario Party Jamboree for the Nintendo Switch.

 Gameplay

 Mario Party is a party video game featuring six playable characters: Mario, Luigi, Princess Peach, Yoshi, Wario, and Donkey Kong.
 In the game's frame story, Mario and his friends argue about which of them is the "Super Star", a figure upon whom the entire world can rely.
 To settle their dispute, they set out for adventure to determine which of them is most worthy of the title.
 The gameplay is presented in the form of a traditional board game, and includes six game board maps themed after each of the playable characters.
 Two additional board maps become available later in the game.
 Mario Party includes multiplayer compatibility; each game on a board map consists of four players, including at least one human player and up to four.
 Any character who is not controlled by a human will instead be controlled by the game as a computer-controlled character.
 The skill level of the computer-controlled characters can be individually adjusted between "Easy", "Medium", or "Hard".
 After the players and board map have been determined, the player chooses how long the board map game will last: "Lite Play" consists of 20 turns, "Standard Play" consists of 35, and "Full Play" consists of 50.
 Upon starting a board, players each hit a dice block to determine turn order, with the highest number going first on each turn and the lowest number going last.